AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 Organization:    AARNet
 Contact E-mail:  alex.ip@aarnet.edu.au
 ```
+__Please let one of the workshop helpers know if you have entered your endpoint details in the shared document, but your endpoint is not associated with the AARNet subscription.__

 ### CREATING A GUEST COLLECTION (Subscription-only feature)
 We first needed to create a Mapped Collection before we could create a Guest Collection to allow users without a local account to access data within it.
 Now that we have our Mapped collection and our endpoint is associated with a subscription, we can use the Globus Web Application to create a guest collection to allow other users to upload and/or download files.